How to Set Proper Memory Limit in WordPress Environment System Info

 This tutorial explains the way to check the memory limit set for your WordPress installation and explains how to increase it.

 WordPress Environment System info is the information about your current WordPress installation.
 It gives you tips about the version of the WordPress engine used on the website.
-Here you can also learn the website’s URL, files max upload size and memory limit value.
+Here you can also learn the website’s URL, file max upload size, and memory limit value.

 Navigate to WordPress Dashboard, and then click the Elementor > System Info section.
 The second block is WordPress Environment.

 First, here you can find the info about the version of your WordPress.
 So if your version is not the latest, you should upgrade it.
 Besides that, check the URL of the site in order to know how the link to your site looks.